Christopher Busa – Founder and Editorial Director

 His WOMR-FM 92.1 radio program, “ArtTalk,” airs three times a month over the past five years, introducing new and established artists, performers, and writers discussing their current project and what moves them to do it.
 He is a member of the International Association of Art Critics (AICA), based in Paris, and he is one of 16 members of the American New England Chapter, which selects two dozen “Best of” exhibitions annually in museums, commercial galleries, and university art galleries in painting, sculpture, and architecture.
 He is on the board of the Norman Mailer Society and on the editorial board of the Mailer Review, published by the Society and by the University of South Florida.
 He teaches one semester a year in the low-residency Graduate Program in Creative Writing at Wilkes University in Pennsylvania.

-Irene Lipton, Art Director and Designer for Provincetown Arts, was born in New York City to a family of artists and writers who summered in Provincetown.
-For 15 years, she worked as a graphic designer for Book of the Month Club.
+Irene Lipton, a painter, was born in New York City to a family of artists and writers who summered in Provincetown.
+For 17 years, she worked as a graphic designer for Book of the Month Club.
 She also designed books for Random House, McGraw Hill, and Time Warner.
-In addition, she also has done many design projects, including the renovation of Life Cafein New York, featured in the Broadway play Rent.
+In addition, she also has done many design projects, including the renovation of Life Cafe in New York, featured in the Broadway play Rent.